salilab/rmf/doc/MappingToRMF.md

 If the PDB file has more than one model, all with the same structure, the models should be stored as frames in the RMF file.

-\section rigid_fits Rigid fits of proteins into EM maps or other data
+# Rigid fits of proteins into EM maps or other data #

 When you have a number of structures that are formed by applying a rigid transform to a set of base structures (eg fitting pdb structures into an EM map), they can be stored as follows:
 - RMF::decorator::ReferenceFrame nodes can be used to store the rigid transforms